SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Related Work

 \subsection{Quality-Diversity Optimization}

-MAP-Elites~\cite{mouret2015illuminating} and its variants maintain archives of diverse high-performing solutions indexed by behavioral features.
-AlphaEvolve~\cite{novikov2025alphaevolve} and OpenEvolve~\cite{openevolve} have applied quality-diversity principles to LLM-based program synthesis.
-We adapt this paradigm to maintain architectural diversity in generated ML solutions.
+MAP-Elites~\cite{mouret2015illuminating} and variants maintain archives of diverse high-performing solutions indexed by behavioral features.
+AlphaEvolve~\cite{novikov2025alphaevolve} and OpenEvolve apply quality-diversity ideas to LLM program synthesis.
+We adapt MAP-Elites to preserve architectural diversity among generated ML pipelines.